taringamberini/check-outdated-fsfe-org-pages/README.md

 # check-outdated-fsfe-org-pages

-`check-outdated.sh` is a bash script that checks for outdated fsfe.org pages.
+`check-outdated.sh` is a bash script that helps me checking if my favourite translated pages of the fsfe.org web site are outdated.

 ## Quick Start